Build a workspace using data, showcase, and tools Library resources

 Using a Data Explorer

-If you have permission to view a dataset, clicking browse data will open a data explorer.
+For some datasets in the Terra Library, clicking browse data will open a data explorer if you have permission to view the dataset.
 Here you can create your own subset of data (cohort) by choosing criteria relevant to your research.
 When you export the subset to your workspace, it will appear as a Cohort table in the Data tab.

-In the clip above, we create a unique cohort by filtering for patients with a few types of cancers, and then limiting the cohort by gender.
+In the clip above, we create a unique cohort by filtering for female participants from the African super-population.

-Clicking ExportSend reveals an import data screen where you can select the workspace to send your custom cohort.
+Clicking Save Cohort > Save reveals an import data screen where you can select the workspace to send your custom cohort.

-For step-by-step instructions on on how to use custom cohorts with SQL and BigQuery, see Accessing and analyzing custom cohorts with Data Explorer.
+For step-by-step instructions on on how to build custom cohorts with SQL and BigQuery, see Accessing and analyzing custom cohorts with Data Explorer.

-One of the best ways to get started in Terra is to explore the curated Showcase Workspaces in the Library (access from the dropdown in the main navigation menu at the top left).
-These workspaces span a variety of use cases to show how peers design similar experiments.
+One of the best ways to get started in Terra is to explore the curated Featured Workspaces in the Library (access from the dropdown in the main navigation menu at the top left).
+These workspaces span a variety of use cases to show how peers design experiments, a useful reference when designing your own project.
 They are standardized for completeness and ease of use.

 Classes of Showcase Workspaces